henry0520/myproj/README.md

 For batch endpoint make sure the payload is json

-For upload enpoint - (POST method) /api/v1/uploads/ make sure the payload is form-data
+For upload enpoint - (POST method) /api/v1/uploads/ make sure the payload is in form-data

 test credential
 username: testuser